ISAR Research Summary

 BRISAR: Cluster Analysis of Inflammatory Biomarker Expression in the International Severe Asthma Registry (ISAR)

-As part of a larger endeavour to better characterize the international severe asthma population, this study looked to describe the differential expression of the various cellular pathways involved in the pathogenesis of this disease.
+As part of a larger endeavor to better characterize the international severe asthma population, this study looked to describe the differential expression of the various cellular pathways involved in the pathogenesis of this disease.
 Patients were evaluated by their levels of key biomarkers (pre-biologic initiation) and a high degree of overlap was observed.
 Furthermore, distinct patient clusters with associated clinical characteristics were identified.

 The findings of this study enable severe asthma phenotypes to be easily distinguished, which may aid in the delivery of precision medicine.
 Beyond that, it suggests that rather than relying on simple biomarker positivity, a more comprehensive approach – rather than relying on simple biomarker positivity – may be needed to identify the best therapy for patients.